 Adding user content

-Notes, Tags and Stop-loss
+Notes, Tags, and Stop-loss

-3 types of text-based user content that can be added are notes, tags, stop-losses.
+3 types of text-based user content that can be added are notes, tags, and stop-losses.
 All these can be edited in one popup window which will appear if you click on the trade settings (yellow-gear) button at the top right corner.
 Notes are fully rich-text editable - you can even insert images here.
-Stop loss and profit target values are needed for the risk calculation stats which was shown in the previous section.
+Stop loss and profit target values are needed for the risk calculation stats which were shown in the previous section.

 Apart from inserting images in the rich-text area in the notes section, you can also add images separately to a trade.
 There are 2 perks to adding images this way.
-First is, you can insert large images and view them with proper zoom as there is a separate image viewer for the images section (images in rich text area cannot be zoomed).
+First, you can insert large images and view them with proper zoom as there is a separate image viewer for the images section (images in the rich text area cannot be zoomed).
 The next perk is, you can actually edit the image.
 No more pulling up MS paint or other tools to annotate your trades/screenshots!
 Just upload your image and edit it online with our full-fledged online editor!

-To edit an image, open the image viewer by clicking on the image and then on the top right corner, click on the pencil icon.
+To edit an image, open the image viewer by clicking on the image, and then on the top right corner, click on the pencil icon.
 This will open the image editor window on the same page.
 After finishing editing, click on the same button in the bottom right corner to go back to the trade explore view.
 Your edited image will reload automatically.